PrediktorAS/PowerView-UserDocs/README.md

 * _Markdown All in One_
 * _Markdownlint_

+Remember to keep your local repo up to date before changing anything to avoid merging.

 If you want to learn more about creating good readme files then refer the following [guidelines](https://docs.microsoft.com/en-us/azure/devops/repos/git/create-a-readme?view=azure-devops).
 You can also seek inspiration from the below readme files:

 * [ASP.NET Core](https://github.com/aspnet/Home)